TheRoddyWMS/Roddy/README.md

 == Changelist

+- Add the boolean configuration parameter outputAllowAccessRightsModification to allow (default) or disallow access rights modification on the target file system.

 - queryworkflowstatus now gives a much leaner overview about all datasets of a project.
   There was also a bugfix which stated that some processes were still running though they were obviously crashed.